harlan3/aquarius-dis-pdu/readme.md

 The Aquarius DIS PDU Suite is a collection of simple tools supporting the Distributed Interactive Simulation protocol used by the modeling and simulation industry.
 The suite provides the capability to easily heartbeat, capture, sequence a set of PDUs, and playback DIS PDUs from a captured session.
+It also supports the display on Entity State PDU locations on a world map.

 License
 -------